In today’s fast-paced, ever-changing world, is it truly possible to future-proof your restaurant’s point-of-sale system?

 It’d be nice if this were the case.

 The truth is, making your point-of-sale (POS) system 100% future-proof is just not realistic.
 The speed of industry changes forces the obsolescence and replacement of hardware, software, and systems at some point as features and functions become more powerful.

 Even with cloud-based systems, you are not immune. iOS and Android devices will all become obsolete when they can no longer run the newest software versions.

 The good news is that while it isn’t 100% possible to future-proof a POS system, its impact can be minimized.

 There are certain steps you can take to stay ahead of the curve and ensure that your restaurant is set up for success.

 Want to minimize the impact of technological changes on your POS system and prepare for the future?
 Here are seven steps that are sure to help you in the long run.

 1) Invest in modular systems that allow for upgradeable components.

-Even if you’re purchasing a tablet-based POS solution like Heartland Restaurant POS, your full POS solution will most likely consist of different peripherals and accessories like displays, desktop mounts, cash drawers, RFID/NFC readers, magnetic stripe readers, and receipt printers.
+Even if you’re purchasing a tablet-based POS solution, your full POS solution will most likely consist of different peripherals and accessories like displays, desktop mounts, cash drawers, RFID/NFC readers, magnetic stripe readers, and receipt printers.

 Because the vast majority of POS systems are not all-in-one, but consist of different peripheral components and products, you won’t have to purchase an entirely new system should one of these components fail.
 Further, these peripheral devices can be updated individually as the need arises.